mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-identities.md

 </div>

 :::warning
-Removing a user from the Identities portal will remove permissions specifically assigned to that user on every Project and Runtime Environment of the Company.
+Removing a user from the IAM portal will remove permissions specifically assigned to that user on every Project and Runtime Environment of the Company.
 While the user may be invited back in the Company, all their previously existing roles will be lost and cannot be recovered, meaning they must be reassigned from scratch.
 :::

 #### Removing a service account

-From the Identities portal it is also possible to remove service accounts from the Company.
+From the IAM portal it is also possible to remove service accounts from the Company.
 In this case, the service account is permanently deleted from the Company, so you will need to create a brand new one if you need it again.

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <div style={{display: 'flex', width: '600px'}}>